 This entry comes partly from last year's blog because much of history does not change, unless successfully re-argued.
 We attempt at this moment to re-visit these same moments of the Texian Historical Calendar.
 These are the profound times, and those were profound times.
 Few, in the right, opposed the many and powerful who were in the wrong.
 The only thing the few had in abundance was resolve.....and even that was measured by small numbers during the darkest hours.
 All men stood to lose their lives and fortunes.
-Women would be left with fatherless children.
-Fortunes, small and great, would become nothing overnight should the Presidente-Generalissimo Antonio Lopez de Santa Anna dispose of the "filibusteros y invasores viken~os".
+Women would be left with fatherless children, if they were lucky.
+Fortunes, small and great, would become nothing overnight should the Presidente-Generalissimo Antonio Lopez de Santa Anna dispose of the "filibusteros y invasores viken~os" (filibusterers and Viking invaders).

 The one person who stood to lose the most was the man pictured below.
 He was Lopez de Santa Anna's most vigorous detractors and opponents.
 A native of the Yucatan, de Zavala was prominment on the political and social scene throughout Mexico.
 This is important, because in those years, the Yucatan Peninsula was clearly a separate identity, socially and politically and culturally from the rest of Mexico.
 This is not so odd, because Mexico in reality was essentially a loosely bound geographical area, not too precisely proscribed, consisting of as many as seven or eight different and functionally somewhat autonomous regions and States.

 The three Latins present, interestingly, had a combined worth equivalent to the 57 others.
-Stephen F. Austin was elected finally as President and de Zavala became essentially the Executive Officer, being elected Vice-President of Texas and serving in the absence of Mr. Austin.
+Stephen F. Austin was elected finally as President and de Zavala became essentially the Executive Officer, having been elected Vice-President of Texas and serving in the absence of President Austin.

 El Gringo Viejo